andymeneely/project-timber-wolf/rules/RULES.md

 When the Escape Phase is initiated, all Gates close and all Security chits are revealed.

 Then, each player who has not reached an exit determines if they can reach it.
 Determine the minimum number of Escape Moves from the player to an exit.
 Ignore Plan tokens.
 Locked tiles are impassable.
-Exiting an Unsubdued Guard costs two Moves(➜➜) per guard.
-Cameras, Lasers, and Pressure Sensors have no effect during Escape.
-Each leftover 💡 that a character has may be used for for an Escape Move ➜.
+Exiting an Unsubdued Guard costs two Escape Moves per guard.
+Cameras and Pressure Sensors have no effect during Escape.
+Each leftover 💡 that a character has may be used for 1 Escape Move.

 If you are still Indoors after using up all of your 💡, you may roll your die.
-The number shown on the die is equal to the number of Escape Moves ➜ you may use to reach an Exit.
+The number shown on the die is equal to the number of Escape Moves you may use to reach an Exit.
 If you still cannot reach an Exit, you are Busted.

 *For example Andy needs (draw an example here) 5 Moves to exit: one to enter the space with Guards, two to exit the Guards, and two more moves to reach the Exit.
 Using his last 💡💡, he now needs to roll a 3 or higher to get out.*